JiaZhao-Lin/CMSTrees/README.md

 ## 1. Install STARlight
 One can either execute "./compileSTARlight.sh 313" to automatically compile the STARlight v3.13 or compile STARlight step by step following the instruction in 'https://starlight.hepforge.org'

+One can also execute "./compileSTARlight.sh" to automatically compile the latest STARlight version from GitHub: https://github.com/STARlightsim/STARlight
+**Note**: Remember to remove the first 4 line when processing the slight.out in the latest STARlight version

 1. Setup the configuration/input file (slight.in)
 	* `cd starlightTrunk_v313/build`